When He Cometh is an old-time gospel hymn. Very sweet, and very simple, this is one your piano students can learn from!

 Like "Farther On," this music is another old-time gospel hymn I first heard from the Zahasky family of the Alaska String Band.

-There is no online video of them singing it that I could find, but their rendition, a combination of voices and stringed instruments, is sweet, heart-felt, warm, and very polished - my favorite.
-This is my adaptation of their version.
+Their rendition, a combination of voices and stringed instruments, is sweet, heart-felt, warm, and very polished - my favorite.
+Scroll farther down the page to hear them.

 A word about the piano arrangement: The arrangement above is - basically - how I play When He Cometh when I accompany a singer (or myself, singing for fun).